Rwanda rolls first VW car off its assembly line

 Gridlock is a challenge for fast-growing urban Africa, where the middle class is acquiring more cars.
 In Rwanda, the German car maker Volkswagen is trying out an alternative transport system

 In Nyabugogo, where the central bus and taxi terminus is located, the situation is particularly bad.
 Only one street lane is accessible.
 Excavation work is being carried out on the other, to widen the inner-city road.
-Along the roadside, houses lie in ruins and walls – half
+Along the roadside, houses lie in ruins and walls – half down – have made way for the ever-increasing traffic.

 Africa's chronic traffic congestion

 Traffic congestion is routine in Africa's capitals.
-Most cities were centrally planned during the colonial era, with office blocks in the city
+Most cities were centrally planned during the colonial era, with office blocks in the city and workers resident in the suburbs.
+That means everyone pours into the inner city in the morning and out again in the evenings.

 The roads are narrow, often with only a single lane and potholes the size of craters.
 There are few street lights or traffic management systems.